Statistics at a Glance

 What Are the Recent Trends in Rates of New Cancer Cases?

-Between 2018 and 2022, the overall age-adjusted rate of new cancers remained stable among men and increased among women.
-During this period, eight of the 19 most common cancers in men and six of the 21 most common cancers in women showed statistically significant decreases in new cases.
+Between 2019 and 2023, the overall age-adjusted rate of new cancers increased among men and increased among women.
+During this period, six of the 19 most common cancers in men and six of the 21 most common cancers in women showed statistically significant decreases in new cases.
 For men, lung and bronchus cancer showed the greatest decrease.
 For women, laryngeal cancer showed the greatest decrease.

 Trends In New Cases